nebucaz/dnszensur-web/README.md

 4. `git push heroku master`

 Die Webseite ist nun unter der bei `heroku create` erhaltenen URL erreichbar.
 Alternativ lässt sich die Webseite mit `heroku open` öffnen.

+## Automatic deploys

+Every push to `master` will deploy a new version of [DNSzensur.ch](https://dnszensur.ch/).
+Deploys happen automatically: be sure that this branch in GitHub is always in a deployable state.